michaelcourcy/disconnected-shift/base_machine/README.md

 *   Cloning save strorage space
 *   Docker storage is setup properly
 *   ntp is activated  (to be improved for really offline env, even if test show it works)
-*   firewalld is desactivated  (to be imporved for security reasons)
+*   firewalld is desactivated  (to be improved for security reasons)

 ## To produce the oc_base.box